infinum/wordpress-handbook/Development environment/Laravel Valet setup.md

 One thing to note is that by enabling custom driver for this type of multisite, the configuration for sub-domain multisite will be overwritten and will not work.

 Other than installing custom drivers for sub-directory type of multisite, there is no difference in setting up this type of multisite from the sub-domain type of multisite.
+You won't need to register multiple domains or sub-domains as they don't apply for this type of multisite.

 ## Possible issues